Saeed Abu Ali: Early life and education

-Saeed Abu Ali was born in 1955 in the Jenin Governorate, northern part of West Bank, State of Palestine.
-He studied bachelor's degree in Law from Al-Quds University.
+Saeed Abu Ali was born on 13 January 1955, in the Jenin Governorate, northern part of West Bank, State of Palestine.
+He studied bachelor's degree in law from Al-Quds University.
 Then he moved to Tunisia and joined the Palestine Liberation Organization.
 He obtained a bachelor's degree in journalism and information, a master's degree in 1989 in political science and a doctorate in law in 1995.
 In 1992 he got doctorate in international organizations from University of Toulouse, France.
 In 2015 he received a degree Professor from Al-Quds University.

 Career

 The positions held by Abu Ali are: